cmstead/python-automation/README.md

 ### Installation ###

+#### Prerequisite: PipEnv Setup ####

+1. Make sure you have Python 3.4 or greater installed.
+2. Make sure PipEnv is installed on your computer.
+If it isn't, run `pip install pipenv --update`.
+3. Open the root directory of this repository and run `pipenv install`

 #### Cookiecutter Installation ####

 The templates in this project are built against the Cookiecutter code generation system.
 To use them, be sure you install Cookiecutter: